davidtkramer/typical-data/README.md

 ### Transient Params

 Transient params are arguments that can be passed to the build method that are not merged into the returned object.
-They can be used to provide options to attribute builders and afterCreate hooks.
+They can be used to provide options to attribute builders and afterBuild hooks.

 The `transient` method defines the default values for transient params.
 The types for transient params are inferred by the compiler and will be type-safe in the build method, just like regular attributes.